LeidenUniversityLibrary/cds-lab-homepage/docs/working-with-data/index.md

     Virtual Research Environments allow you to work together on a (data) project.
     See [VREs](../vre/index.md) for more information.

+## "Collaborative data maintenance"

+The [Collaborative Data Patterns](https://collaborative-data.theodi.org/) website contains great explanations of things to think of when you work together on a dataset.

 # Processing data

 # Analysing data